 Compass Kitchener recognizes Truth and Reconciliation (T&R) as a critical priority and commends the City for actively advancing it through numerous initiatives.
 We appreciate the significance of the City's decision to move away from a time-bound, metrics-driven approach and instead embrace Truth and Reconciliation as an ongoing, relational commitment-a remarkable shift that reflects deep learning and responsiveness.
-As such, in reporting to Compass Kitchener on the advancement of Truth and Reconciliation (T&R), staff did not solely focus on one individual project.
-Instead, they provided insights into the renewed overall direction and approach to advancing T&R. This broader approach was what Compass Kitchener chose to evaluate.
+As such, in reporting to Compass Kitchener on the advancement of Truth and Reconciliation (T&R), staff focused primarily on one individual project as an example to provide insights into the renewed overall direction and approach to advancing T&R. This broader approach was what Compass Kitchener chose to evaluate.